-Briefing notes, PowerPoint presentations, quizzes and videos to aid discussion on these can be found on the NFWI website.
+Briefing notes, PowerPoint presentations and quizzes can be found on My WI or NFWI website

 Contact the NFWI